Module audioio.bufferedarray

 noverlap: int

-Number of indices successive data points should overlap.
+Number of indices successive data blocks should overlap.

 start: int